Teacher Education (TEP)

 TEP 423.
 Methods of Elementary Reading and Language Arts.
 3 Hours.

 TEP 424.
-Methods of Elementary Mathematics.
+Early Childhood and Elementary Math Methods.
 3 Hours.

-Surveys major methods and strategies of teaching mathematics in grades 1-6.
-Course Information: Requires successful completion of 30 hour field experience.
+Surveys major methods and strategies of teaching mathematics in grades early childhood and elementary settings.
+Course Information: Requires successful completion of 20 hour field experience.
 Prerequisites: TEP 301.

 TEP 425.
 Methods of Elementary Social Studies and Humanities.
 3 Hours.